Christine A. Varney: Post-AAG career

-Varney joined the faculty of Columbia Law School as a lecturer in Law in 2017, and teaches the course Antitrust in Action, alongside Cravath partner and author David Marriot.
+Varney joined the faculty of Columbia Law School as a lecturer in law in 2017 and teaches the course Antitrust in Action, alongside her Cravath colleague David R. Marriott.

 Varney is recognized by The National Law Journal as one of the "100 Most Influential Lawyers in America", and as among the 50 "Governance, Risk & Compliance Trailblazers & Pioneers".
 Law360 also named her a "Competition MVP", and Global Competition Review named her "Lawyer of the Year".